Winter Garden, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Winter Garden.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Winter Garden.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 home — close to Winter Garden’s median — that could mean over $16,000 in added value.